 Please add your name to our mailing list and we will keep you updated!

-On this cruise, we should still see our resident and migrating Bald Eagles along with our returning Ospreys.
+On this cruise, we may see our resident Bald Eagles along with our returning Ospreys.
 We will depart from our dock at Eagle Landing State Park in Haddam in search of Ospreys and eagles.
 We will pass fairly close to the Goodspeed Eagle's Nest, where we hope to catch a glimpse of the eagles near the nest.
 As we head south towards the next eagle's nest in Lyme, we'll point out other areas of interest, including Gillette's Castle.
 Most of our ospreys will be nesting or working on their nests.
 All the platforms and day markers will eventually have an Osprey nest.
 We'll then get a view of the Lyme Eagle Nest.
 We'll tell you all about the local wildlife we will see along with lots of other interesting stuff!
 Enjoy this beautiful river!
 Complimentary Coffee and tea onboard.
 Cost is $40 per passenger.
 Due to the length of this cruise, no children under 10 please.

 Please stand by for 2014 dates!
 The price of this special cruise will be $40pp.
 No children please under 10.